bcarruthers/garnet/README.md

 ## Systems

 Systems are essentially event subscribers with an optional name.
 System event handlers often iterate over entities, such as updating position based on velocity, but they can do any other kind of processing too.
-Giving a system a name allows hot reloading.

 ```fsharp
 module MovementSystem =